longhorn/website/content/docs/1.1.1/references/settings.md

 - `if-not-present`.
 The image is pulled only if it is not already present locally.

 - `never`.
 The image is assumed to exist locally.
 No attempt is made to pull the image.

-#### System Pods Image Pull Policy

-> Default: `if-not-present`

-Defines the image Pull Policy of Longhorn system managed pods, e.g. instance manager, engine image, CSI driver, etc. The new image Pull Policy will only apply after the system managed pods restart.

-See [Kubernetes document on images](https://kubernetes.io/docs/concepts/containers/images/) for more information on the possible choices of the setting.

 #### Volume Attachment Recovery Policy